renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 ???

-* Had to learn quickly how HTTP caching works
+- Had to learn quickly how HTTP caching works

-* Could not trust all metrics, under the "fire"
+- Could not trust all metrics, under the "fire"

 ---
 class: center spike

-# Spike!

 ![Requests burst during worldwide announcement of Web 25th anniversary, recorded by Piwik](images/webat25_requests_mar_may_2014.png)
 --
 ![Requests between March 9th to 15, recorded by Fastly, the site's CDN](images/webat25-fastly-caching-overview-20140309.png)

 ---
+class: toc

+## Contents

+1. **Quick theory**
+1. Live demo!

+---
 class: brave-new-world

 ???

-* VMs are cheap
+- VMs are cheap

-* Code as infrastructure
+- Code as infrastructure

-* Lots of tools
+- Lots of tools